Athletic Mouthguards – East Islip, NY

 Types of Mouthguards

 You may have seen ready-made mouthguards in a department or sporting goods store.
 These generic mouthguards are inexpensive and readily available.
 Unfortunately, because they are not custom-fitted, they may seem bulky and uncomfortable in your mouth.
-Ready-made mouthguards are secured by closed jaws which means, when an athlete wears a ready-made mouthguard, speaking and breathing may be difficult.
+Ready-made mouthguards are secured by closed jaws which means that when an athlete wears a ready-made mouthguard, speaking and breathing may be difficult.

 If you’re looking for something that is more custom fit to your mouth, you might consider mouth-formed mouthguards.
 Acrylic, shell liner mouthguards provide a comfortable and secure fit over your natural teeth.
 Unfortunately, many users report that this mouthguard can have an unpleasant odor or taste.
 It can also harden over time and lose its flexibility.
 Another type of mouth-formed mouthguard, the thermoplastic style, can be customized by heating it in water, then biting it.
 It will take on the shape of your bite.
 While these maintain their flexibility, they can feel bulky.